OpenShopChannel/WSC-Web/README.md

 The Open Shop Channel was originally going to be a replacement to the Wii Shop Channel, but since it got wayyyyyyy too hard the developers decided to forget it temporarily, and they forked the Homebrew Browser which was way out of date, and put updated software on it.

-This and my `ShopChannel` repo are forks of the closest they really got publicly.
+This and the `ShopChannel` repo are the closest they really got publicly.

 ## Needs
 - support for downloading